Ottachilambu: Production

 Malayalam actress Nithya Das signed into play lead role which marked her come back to Malayalam industry after 5 years.
 She has done a few television serials before and currently she is doing a Tamil serial too.

 Urmila Unni also plays a pivotal role in the series, it is the first time she is doing a role a thampuratty.

 Popular TV actors Rajeev Parameshwar and Harishanth plays the male leads.
-Harishanth who was last seen in Ente Penn 2014 TV series is playing a strong character named Aadhikeshavan, who investigates in ghosts .New comer - Child artist Manjadi plays one of the lead roles in this series.
+Harishanth who was last seen in Ente Penn 2014 TV series is playing a strong character named Aadhikeshavan, who investigates in ghosts.
+Newcomer - Child artist Manjadi plays one of the lead roles in this series.